How relationship counselling can assist couples

 Those seeking couples counselling may do so only when they reach a crisis point.
 Some examples are when one or other of them has taken their energy and focus out of the relationship; maybe had an affair or a new baby has arrived.
 Whatever triggers a couple to seek help, in order to gain the most from couples counselling they need to have a willingness and commitment to do the hard work needed in relationship.
 Success in any aspect of life involves both of these.
 Relationships are no different.

 By understanding what makes us fall in and then out of love with our partner we are more able to manage the pitfalls and emotions of relationship.
 Gaining an awareness of ourselves in relation to the other person and having insight into our behaviour and how it impacts your partner can help identify the feelings which lead to conflict.
 Conversely those couples who avoid conflict all-together may lack any passion or aliveness in their dynamic and feel very low.
 The relationship may have more of a sibling quality or even parent/child type interactions.

-As a contextual couples counsellor I work with whatever the couple bring in the context of their relationship.
+As a contextual couples counsellor I work with whatever the couple bring, in the context of their relationship.
 I try not to have preconceived ideas about how things should be between them.
 I work with what is.
-They may be looking to work through a difficult time in their lives or be wanting to separate.
-My role is to facilitate their needs.
-To support their coupledom and offer a safe and confidential space to reveal itself.
+They may be looking to work through a difficult time in their lives or wanting to separate.
+My role is to facilitate their needs, to support their coupledom and offer a safe and confidential space to reveal itself.
 I like to start by congratulating them on being there, because they are on the threshold of something different.
-It is exciting and scary as all change can be but it is so energising too if we can trust our partners, the counsellor and ourselves!
+It is exciting and scary as all change can be, but it is so energising too if we can trust our partners, the counsellor and ourselves!